Create and manage commit templates

 Creating a commit template

-- Click Create template
+- Select Create template

-- Give the template a clear name
+- Give it a clear name

-- Save the template
+- Open commit template

 Understanding template fields

-A field represents one piece of information you want recorded when a change is made.
+Each commit template consists of several fields and each field represents one type of information you want recorded when a change is made.

 Examples include: